 Do you have trouble sleeping while camping?
-While some people may have some of the best sleeps of their life out in the wild, others aren’t always as lucky.
-Those who already find it hard to sleep at home will have an even more difficult time falling asleep while camping.
-However, I am a firm believer that sleeping while camping can be a comfy and cozy experience.
-I mean, who doesn’t love to cocoon in a sleeping bag after a long day outdoors!
+While some people may have some of the best nights of sleep out in the wild, others aren’t always as lucky.
+Those who already find it hard to sleep at home will have an even harder time falling asleep while camping.
+However, I am a firm believer that sleeping while camping can be a cozy experience.
+Who doesn’t love to cocoon in a sleeping bag after a long day outdoors?

 1. Pick the Right Sleeping Bag